ohhappylife/tweetCrawler/README.md

 - Stores login credentials into codes can increase chance of data breach.

 ## Requirements
-- Users need to have valid API keys of the sources.
+- Users need to request and get API key from Twitter.
 - Users need to have AWS Account, and set S3 storage and s3 bucket for storing dataset.
 - Users need to have writing privilege on CWD to store log data.